 Fortunately, Article 187 of the Constitution gave us three years to execute this constitutional instruction.
 While three years was a fair period to achieve the "big bang" effect of transferring functions to fragile counties, my administration chose an even bolder path.
-Driven by our acceleration doctrine, we chose to transfer functions to the county structures in one year instead of the constitutional threshold of three years.
-And because we were committed to the success of the county structures, we followed our accelerated devolution of functions with two critical drivers.
+Driven by our acceleration doctrine, we chose to transfer functions to the county structures in one year instead of the constitutional threshold of three year, and because we were committed to the success of the county structures, we followed our accelerated devolution of functions with two critical drivers.

 One, we undertook a massive transfer of highly skilled civil servants from the national government to the county governments.
 This battery of highly trained personnel was meant to give the county governments a head start.
-And they did so in terms of setting up the county public services, including their operating structures and systems.
+They did so in terms of setting up the county public services, including their operating structures and systems.
 Two, within the first year of my tenure, my administration increased the equitable share allocation to county governments from the constitutionally mandated 15 per cent to 32 per cent.
-This was a doubling of allocation in support of the execution of the devolved dream.
-And we did this because we understood and appreciated that devolution of functions without 'devolution of funding' was an exercise in futility.
-Today, the National Government has disbursed approximately Ksh2.44 trillion to county governments over the last eight years.
-The aggregate amount that will have been disbursed to the counties for the next financial year is therefore projected to surpass the Ksh.3 Trillion mark.
-The aggregate of the amount we have committed to our counties is almost equivalent to our current national budget.
-And taking all things constant, this amount approximates the budgets of the first and the second independence administrations, combined.
-In other words, for the last 8 years, we have percolated to the counties what the entire Republic operated with for a period of close to 39 years.
+This was a doubling of the allocation in support of the execution of the devolved dream.
+We did this because we understood and appreciated that devolution of functions without devolving of funding was an exercise in futility.
+Today, the national Government has disbursed approximately Ksh2.44 trillion to county governments over the last eight years.
+The aggregate amount that will have been disbursed to the counties for the next financial year is, therefore, projected to surpass the Ksh.3 trillion mark.
+In other words, this percolation of resources changed the economic fundamentals at the county level.
+It has fast tracked the embedding of devolved functions in eight years.

-But how has this percolation of resources changed the economic fundamentals at the county level?
-How has it fast-tracked the embeddedness of devolved functions in 8 years?
-Evidence abounds on this, but I will give a few examples at hand.
+Evidence abounds on this, but allow me to give a few examples.
 Accelerated devolution has, for instance, delivered shoes with a magical label "Made by Kitui County, Kenya" and given Makueni County its first mango processing plant.
-Makueni County received Ksh110 million from the Devolution Advice and Support programme.
+Makueni County received Ksh110 million from the Devolution Advice and Support Programme.
 This money supported the processing plant and benefitted 12,000 mango farmers by creating value addition.
-The plant is now buying one mango at 15 shillings from farmers who previously sold their produce in the open market place at 5 shillings at the very best price or more often than not, left the mangos to rot away.
+The plant is now buying one mango at Kshs15 from farmers who previously sold their produce in the open market place at Kshs5 at the very best price or more often than not, left the mangos to rot away.
 Their income has grown ten-fold and provided ground for their farming undertakings to take-off.
-Makueni is also on record as being one of the counties with a capacity to manufacture its own oxygen, especially in the context of COVID-
+Makueni is also on record as being one of the counties with a capacity to manufacture its own oxygen, especially in the context of COVID-19.
+Their Universal Healthcare Insurance Scheme, known as Makueni Care is also a good example.